 There are two asphalt/concrete projects planned for this summer.
-The first is a continuation of a multiyear project that began last summer to improve the main student parking lot at Indian Trail.
+The first is a continuation of a multi-year project that began last summer to improve the main student parking lot at Indian Trail.
 Because of its size, the Indian Trail lot replacement will be spread over many years as funding allows addressing improving water drainage issues and replacing the worst sections of asphalt first.
 The second project is replacing/improving the concrete plaza in front of Mahone Middle School.
 The estimated cost for these two projects is \$467,000.
-Pictures of these two projects are provided below.